tigoe/mqtt-examples/readme.md

 Clients  either publish new messages to topics, or subscribe to topics, and the broker notifies them when new messages arrive.
 For this reason,  MQTT is known as a **Publish & Subscribe**, or **PubSub** system.

 What's nice about MQTT, as opposed to HTTP, for example, is that it's a simple protocol, you can send anything you want in a message with whatever formatting you want, and when you subscribe to a topic, you get updates whenever a new message from a remote client arrives.
 So it's great for situations where two or more devices need to communicate in both directions in near real-time.
+It offers the convenience of web sockets, but without having to maintain a connection to the server, as all communication is message-based, not session-based.

 For a more detailed explanation, see [this explanation from IBM](https://developer.ibm.com/technologies/messaging/articles/iot-mqtt-why-good-for-iot), who developed the protocol initially.

 ----